xuyangkang/xuyangkang.github.io/resume.md

 - Design and build [AnyInc](https://info.anyinc.ai/), a company search engine.
 My responsibility includes
   - Productionlized machine learning model
-  - Designed system architecture
+  - Designed the system architecture
   - Designed user management and authentication system
-  - Implemented the first version
+  - Built and launched the first version
   - Lead the engineer team
   - Established agile workflow in the team